 Pineapple Chicken Adobo Preparation

-To start off, prepare the marinade which is made up of the vinegar, soy sauce,
+To start off, prepare the marinade which is made up of the vinegar, soy sauce, bay leaf, and pepper.

 Adjust the amount of marinade to how much chicken you plan to cook and soak it in the marinade.